pact-foundation/docs.pact.io/website/docs/pact_broker/publishing_and_retrieving_pacts.md

 ## Retrieving

+Pacts are generally retrieved for verification by specifying [consumer version selectors](/pact_broker/advanced_topics/consumer_version_selectors), or via a URL passed to a provider verification build via a [webhook](/pact_broker/webhooks).
 You should not need to manually construct a pact URL in the recommended workflows, however, the documentation below is kept for posterity.

 ### Latest pact for a provider and consumer